BlueTempNet: A Temporal Multi-network Dataset of Social Interactions in Bluesky Social: INSIGHTS AND NOTES

-As Bluesky is still in development, user engagement may not be as consistent as on established platforms like Twitter/X. Consequently, usage patterns might be unstable and subject to changes due to platform updates, such as the end of a public open beta, or external factors.
-Additionally, users on Bluesky tend to focus on topics like art and AI, which may not generalize our findings to other social media platforms.
-Among many social interactions on Bluesky, we focused on the networking behavior among users, excluding activities related to posts, such as replying, liking, and reposting.
+Bluesky presents a unique opportunity for researchers to examine user behavior on social media, but it also faces significant challenges to its long-term viability.
+As the platform is still developing, user engagement may be less consistent than on established platforms like Twitter/X, resulting in unstable usage patterns influenced by updates and external factors.
+Users tend to focus on niche topics like art, which may limit the generalizability of our findings to other social media platforms.
+Our analysis specifically targeted networking behaviors, excluding interactions related to posts, such as replying, liking, and reposting.